-We have taken the first step, and Hanwell Nature have lodged judicial review (JR) proceedings on the 11th December 2019.
-We are well prepared and are actively fundraising now - we did not want the developer suddenly to start work, therefore it was imperative that we lodged the JR application as soon as possible, and so we did.
+We have taken the first step, and a member of Hanwell Nature has lodged judicial review (JR) proceedings on the 11th December 2019.
+We are well prepared and are actively fundraising now - we did not want the developer suddenly to start work, therefore it was imperative that the claimant lodged the JR application as soon as possible, and so they did.

 WE LAUNCHED A CROWDJUSTICE PAGE